Beagle-PSE/Beagle/doc/Requirements Specification/README.md

 This folder contains the System Requirements Specification’s source files.

 ## Installation
+Ubuntu users can try to run `gradle srsinstall`, which will execute all installation steps detailed below.
+Please note that while the script offers great convenience, it was written to be used on a continuous integration server and might hence make settings that are not optimal for a private computer.

 The specification is written in [LyX](http://www.lyx.org/).
-So obviously you'll need to install LyX and LaTeX.
+So obviously you'll first need to install LyX and LaTeX.

 ### Install the SDQ template